My mother was having trouble opening a drawer. She pulled and pulled, but it wouldn’t budge. Frustrated, she yelled “Jesus!” and it finally opened.

 Why have I written all this?

-There are billions in this world that seem to really believe that we are living under the rule of an imaginary god.
+Billions in this world seem to honestly believe that we are living under the rule of an imaginary god.

 Yet no matter how hard we look for evidence for such an entity, we don’t seem to find it.